Fears of euro zone shocks recede

 But most did not see any major crisis developing in the euro zone's second-biggest economy for now, if Paris gets its acts together.

-"The de-industrialisation of France - to change this trend in a matter of years is clearly a challenge, to put it mildly," said Paris-based Franz Wenzel, head of strategy at AXA Investment Management.
+"The de-industrialization of France - to change this trend in a matter of years is clearly a challenge, to put it mildly," said Paris-based Franz Wenzel, head of strategy at AXA Investment Management.

 "But we are convinced that the political set-up has smelled the coffee, that they are doing their utmost to get back on track."